Medical Equipment Failures

 How long will the claim take?

 Every claim is different.
-Therefore, there is not a specific time scale to settling the claim.
+Therefore, there is no specific timescale to settling the claim.
 Initial investigations will be required to establish whether a claim has the required merits and prospects of success.

 The more complex or serious the injury the more investigations will be required to establish the exact consequences of that injury.
 The timeframe can also be influenced by the other side; if the injury and the defect is admitted quickly then the claim can be resolved a lot sooner.